Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>Indexed addressing is based on an index segment that references all [=media segments=].</figcaption>
 </figure>

-The [=MPD=] defines the byte range of the track file that contains the index segment.
+The MPD defines the byte range of the track file that contains the index segment.
 The index segment informs the client of all the [=media segments=] that exist, the time spans they cover on the [=sample timeline=] and their byte ranges.

 Multiple representations SHALL NOT be stored in the same track file.

 At least one `Representation/BaseURL` element SHALL be present in the MPD and SHALL contain a reference to the track file.
 See [[#timing-urls-and-http]] for details on URL handling.

 The `SegmentBase@indexRange` attribute SHALL be present in the MPD and SHALL reference the byte range of the segment index in the track file.
-The value SHALL be formatted as a `byte-range-spec` as defined in [[!rfc7233]], referencing a single range of bytes.
+The value SHALL be formatted as a `byte-range-spec` as defined in [[!RFC7233]], referencing a single range of bytes.

 The `SegmentBase@timescale` attribute SHALL be present and its value SHALL match the value of the `timescale` field in the index segment.